yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

 Much cleaner.

 CompleteTask() will take an integer called idx(for index) from the user.
-As the flag from `c.Args().Flag()` will be a string, we have to conver it into an int.
+As the flag from `c.Args().Flag()` will be a string, we have to convert it into an int.
 To do so we will import the strconv package:

 {% highlight go %}
     import (